My course has an optional fourth year - what should I put for 'Course Duration' in Section A?

 What is the College Fee?

 The vast majority of Home students don't need to pay the College Fee.
 If you are studying for your first degree and are eligible for a Tuition Fee loan (regardless of whether you actually apply for one) you are exempt from the College Fee.
-Students studying for a second degree ('Affiliated Students') or those who have overseas fee status have to pay this fee.
+Students studying for a second degree ('Affiliated Students') or those who have Overseas or Islands fee status have to pay this fee.

 Who should be my Guarantor (Section D)?